shanks98/small-script/README.md

-# small-script
+# auto-script
-used a simple script to automate a small task
+used a simple script to automate some tasks